Catholics Should Meditate

 In the same way, many people have tried to adapt yoga poses to a Christian meditation basis so that they feel justified to practice yoga.
 Many yoga classes in the Western world do not have a defined religious or spiritual affiliation unless otherwise noted.
 Yoga invites everyone.
 It is up to the practitioner to bring their beliefs into their own practice.
 Yoga teachers are willing to help you on whatever journey you are on whether that is with themselves or someone else.
 Most yoga teachers will not share their affiliation inside the yoga class because the class is not for us, it is for you, the student, and your purpose.

 If you believe that you need someone to lead you more in depth with the spirituality you would like to see in your yoga class then by all means take that class over another.
-Adaptation is wonderful but unjustified condemnation is not.

 Peace and Namaste,